 In an uncontested divorce the couple reach an agreement on all issues before any documents are filed.
 I am often asked whether the divorce is uncontested if the parties are in general agreement, but one party will not sign the documents.
 The answer is No. The parties must be willing to sign the documents or the divorce is considered contested.

-Tips for an amicable Uncontested Divorce
+Tips for an Amicable Uncontested Divorce

-- Remain Calm During the process.
 Think twice before starting a fight with your spouse even if your spouse seems to be making unreasonable demands.
 Ask for help from mutually trusted friends and relatives, and, if needed, use the services of a mediator before filing the complaint.

-- Usually, time is of the essence.
 Have your uncontested attorney send you a preliminary settlement agreement, so that you can write down your agreement.
 Ultimately, it’s all about reaching a written agreement the parties will sign.
 The sooner this is accomplished, the better, because people hear things from “friends” and before you know it you have a contested divorce on your hands.
 However, do not “force” an agreement.
 Let it play out.
 The agreement has the best chance of survival if it is a mutual agreement.
 Both parties must want it and “buy into” it.

-- Hire a flat-fee uncontested divorce attorney.
 While there might not be anything to fight over in an uncontested divorce, hiring a professional lawyer is always beneficial.
 In addition to drafting a good divorce agreement, the lawyer will also file the documents electronically and represent you at the final hearing if one is required – some judges require a final hearing if minor children are involved.

 Best of luck to you!